Browse Articles

 Do you support a glossary of terms?
 Is there a size limit for the glossary?

-Yes.
+Yes, when you activate a paid Localization plan.
 Any 360 admin can upload glossaries of terms under the localization settings of the Manage Subscription tab in the account management console.
-Learn how to use the AI translation glossary.
+Learn how to use the translation glossary.

 You can upload up to 15 glossaries per subscription.
 Each glossary file can be up to 10MB, but each individual glossary entry must be less than 200 bytes.